 2003: Listed in Bulletin Magazine's Smart 100

-2004: Elected to the Australian Senate.
-Elected Vice President of International Union for Conservation of Nature
+Elected Vice-President of International Union for Conservation of Nature

 2005: Appointed to the Senate Standing Committee on Rural and Regional Affairs Deputy Chair of the Committee

 2006: Invited participant in IUCN Global Thinkers Meeting, Zurich, Switzerland, with Mohammed Yunus, Lester Brown, Ashok Khosla, Sylvia Earle and others

 2006: Attended UNFCCC Cop 12 Nairobi

 2008: Elected Deputy Leader of the Australian Greens

 2010: Re-elected on a record-breaking Greens Senate vote of 20.27%

 Appointed Co Deputy Chair Multi Party Climate Committee

 2011: Developed Clean Energy Package announced July and legislated November.

 2011: Attended UNFCCC COP 17 Durban South Africa.